BohanLi0110/NLP-DA-Papers/README.md

 ## Introduction

 Data Augmentation methods have achieved great success in NLP recently.
 In this repo, we frame DA methods into three categories based on the **diversity** of augmented data, including *paraphrasing*, *noising*, and *sampling*.
 [Here](https://github.com/BohanLi0110/NLP-DA-Papers/blob/main/DA_in_NLP.pdf) you can get the source paper for more details.
 Feel free to distribute or use it!

 Corrections and suggestions are welcomed!

+The works under each category are **sorted by year and title letter (a-z)**, please make sure you **follow the same format when pulling a request**!

 ![DA](DA_in_NLP.png)